28 Aug Exercising with Endometriosis

 Endometriosis is fuelled by the hormone oestrogen, however we are still learning and discovering exactly what causes this tissue growth!
 This tissue can attach itself anywhere within the pelvic and abdominal cavity, with reports of endometriosis even found on the diaphragm (though this is very rare)!
 Unfortunately the human body is not equipped to remove these tissue growths, and they continue to act as endometrial-like cells, so with every menstrual cycle, scar tissue and adhesions can form through the release of oestrogen.
 This can cause a wide range of symptoms, including inflammation, bloating, pelvic pain and cramping.

-Best exercises to start with post Endo diagnosis:
+Best exercises to do after an Endo diagnosis:

 Looking to start moving again at home or in the gym?